F.I.S.T.

 The inciting incident occurs at 16 minutes when Abe is brutally beaten by company thugs for speaking up about unfair treatment.
 Johnny witnesses the violence and injustice, sparking his awakening to the need for organized resistance..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Johnny actively chooses to lead the workers in their first major strike action against the warehouse.
+This illustrates the protagonist's commitment to Johnny actively chooses to lead the workers in their first major strike action against the warehouse.
 He crosses from passive worker to active organizer, committing himself to the fight despite the dangers., moving from reaction to action.

 The Collapse moment at 106 minutes (73% through) represents the emotional nadir.
 Here, Abe Belkin, Johnny's oldest friend and moral conscience, is murdered - likely on orders from Johnny's mob associates.
-This "whiff of death" represents the death of Johnny's innocence and the complete loss of his original idealistic mission., demonstrates the protagonist at their lowest point.
+This "whiff of death" represents the death of Johnny's innocence and the complete loss of his original idealistic mission., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 114 minutes initiates the final act resolution at 79% of the runtime.
 Johnny realizes there's no way back from what he's become.
 Rather than reform or redemption, he chooses to double down, accepting his Faustian bargain.
 He understands the full cost but proceeds anyway - a tragic threshold., demonstrating the transformation achieved throughout the journey.